Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Not the first time I've heard that.

-a quote or a question or a brag or a suggestion or whatever they like, really.
+or a brag or a suggestion or whatever they like, really.

 They also get to give themselves a title.

-Be gentle is what you're saying.
+Be gentle, is what you're saying.

-Yeah, I don't know why I'm so defensive about that.
+I'm so defensive about that.

 I'm like, hey, in case it sounds like I don't know what I'm talking about.